usds/website-staging/_projects/0007_cdc-simple-report.md

 project_page: true

 # Carousel (Edit this)
-carousel_title: "Preparing for the Next Pandemic While Building Tech for COVID-19"
+carousel_title: "Preparing for the next pandemic while building tech for COVID-19"
 carousel_summary: "We worked with the Centers for Disease Control and Prevention to quickly create and scale technology programs that digitize and share infectious disease test results in real-time."
 carousel_image_name: project-cdc-simple-report-card.jpg